½ cup almond flour (made with raw almonds ground in a coffee grinder or food processor)

 ½ cup brown rice flour

-1 Tbsp. cold butter, cut into small pieces
+1 Tbsp. cold butter or earth balance, cut into small pieces

 1 Tbsp. maple syrup